bradclemson97/bradclemson97/README.md

 Ontop of studying architecture standards and principles, I am currently learning blockchain, data science and machine learning with Python.

-This repository includes work as part ofmy learning.
+This repository includes work as part of my learning.
 Inlcuding part of my MSc Computer Science dissertation where I propose a conceptual architectural model and mock-up prototype design of a privacy awareness and control interface for the IoT.

 📫 Feel free to reach out to me: https://www.linkedin.com/in/bradleyclemson/